alehpineda/obsidian_vault/00_Inbox/Homelab.md

 - Setup traefik as reverse proxy with https on mini pc in portainer.
 - Update portainer to use https with traefik.
 - Setup star subdomains with my cloud flare domain.
-- Setup Arr Stack
+- Setup Arr Stack in mini pc
+- Setup tailscale in mini pc
-- Setup tails
+- Setup